MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-rpa-bots.md

    >
    > To trigger desktop flows to run on Hosted RPA bots (preview), you need:
    >
    > - A machine group of type "Hosted RPA bots (preview)".
-To create a machine group of type "Hosted RPA bots (preview)", please refer to the [Create Hosted RPA bots (preview)] (TODO UPDATE LINK) section.
+To create a machine group of type "Hosted RPA bots (preview)", please refer to the [Create Hosted RPA bots (preview)](./hosted-rpa-bots.md#create-hosted-rpa-bots-preview)) section.
    > - A connection targeting your Hosted RPA bots.
    >
    > **Hosted RPA bots (preview) setup limitations**: